BTCDecoded/blvm-docs/src/reference/api-index.md

 # API Index

-Quick reference and cross-references to all BLLVM APIs across the ecosystem.
+Quick reference and cross-references to all BLVM APIs across the ecosystem.

 ## Complete API Documentation